datavana/graphim/README.md

 ```

-*Can I haz a GPU?*
+*I can haz GPU?*
 For GPU/CUDA support, adapt the docker-compose.yml to use the DockerfileCuda.
 When working in the WSL, you have to install the appropriate Nvidia driver.
 Also, rename the container and service to avoid naming conflicts.
-Add a deploy key to provide GPU to your containers:
+Add a deploy key to provide GPU resources to your containers:
 ```
   deploy:
       resources: